cllei12/online-attitudes-MedTreatments/index.md

 **Data files**

-- submissions : 74 posts (in .pkl files)
+- submissions : **74** posts (in .pkl files)
-- users: 21627 user history of those who commented on the submissions (in .pkl files)
+- users: **21,627** user history of those who commented on the submissions (in .pkl files)
-- Out of 41,792 comments read, 5179 comments had deleted user information.
+- Out of **41,792** comments read, **5179** comments had deleted user information.
-- 22,099 unique users were found from all submissions.
+- **22,099** unique users were found from all submissions.

 ## Problem

-We set out to answer the following questions:
+We set out to answer the following questions, across four themes:

+**Timeline**
 - What years were users most engaged in the topic of male contraception?
-- What general topics can we identify in the discussions on Reddit?
-- What are the sentiments of the users when they write about male contraception?
 - Are there users who engaged with the topic of male birth control over multiple years?

-- Has their sentiment shifted or remained the same over the years?
+**Geography**
 - Do users mention specific locations?
 - What is the context around which users mention a location?

+**Sentiment**
+- What are the sentiments of the users when they write about male contraception?
+- Has their sentiment shifted or remained the same over the years?

+**Topic Modeling**
+- What general topics can we identify in an unsupervised manner from the discussions on Reddit?

 ## Methods

 We attempted to answer these questions through the following methods:

-- Creating a histogram of users commenting on multiple posts (Jae)
-  -	Represent the frequency of usernames present in multiple Reddit submissions.

-- Sentiment analysis through the years (Jae)
+**Data Exploration and Visualization** (Sanjana and Jae)
+- Create histograms:
+  - Submissions by subreddit
+  - Submissions by year
+  - Comments by year
+  - Submissions by users
+- Visualize geographic data:
+  - Number of mentions per US state
+  - Number of mentions per US state per 100,000 residents

+**Sentiment Analysis** (Jae)
-  -	Calculate the overall sentiment of each Reddit submission.
+  -	Calculate the overall sentiment of each Reddit submission
-  - Depict words most occur in each negative and positive sentiment.
+  - Depict words most occur in each negative and positive sentiment
-  -	Visualize sentiment scores for all Reddit submissions to represent sentiment trend.
+  -	Visualize sentiment scores for all Reddit submissions to represent sentiment trend

-- Topic model of comments (Lei)
+**Topic model of comments** (Lei)
-  - Discover the abstract topics that frequently occur in Reddit comments.
+  - Discover the abstract topics that frequently occur in Reddit comments

-- Timeline (Sanjana)
-  - Users posts by year
-  - Comments in submissions by year

-- Locations in comments using Named Entity Recognition (Sanjana)
-  - How many users mention a location
-  - Histogram of locations by user

 <!-- - Predicting gender from comments (Michael) -->